Logo

 At Chicagoland, Ryan Blaney ran well all day and for the final restart, he gambled and stayed out, and got the race lead.

-Ryan Blaney then passed Harvick early in the race to lead the next 148 laps.
+Ryan Blaney then passed Harvick early in the race to lead the next 148 laps and win the first two stages.

 At Kansas, Ryan Blaney won his first career Cup Series pole.

-On July 26, Ryan Blaney announced he would be moving to Team Penske's No 12 car for the 2018 season; Paul Menard was signed to take over the No 21 car.
+On July 26, Ryan Blaney announced he would move to Team Penske's new No 12 car for the 2018 season.

 Ryan Blaney then scored consecutive top-ten finishes at Martinsville and Texas, but despite winning the pole for the Round of 8 finale at Phoenix, he faded outside of the top ten by the end of stage one.